w3c/strong-authentication-and-identity-workshop/report/report.md

-*   The Verifiable Claims Working Group has a face-to-face meeting in Barcelona March 4-5
+*   The Verifiable Claims Working Group has a face-to-face meeting in Barcelona March 4-5, immediately following RWoT,